Benz06021994/Implementiation-of-Unsupervised-Learning-in-Iris-Dataset/README.md

 Preprocessing: Standardize the features to have zero mean and unit variance using StandardScaler.

-Clustering: Apply KMeans with K=3 (as the dataset has three species).
+Clustering: Apply KMeans with K=3 (as the dataset has three species and confirmed by elbow method, domain knowledge and silhouette score method).

 Visualization: Use a scatter plot to visualize the clusters, coloring points by the cluster labels assigned by the algorithm.